[2025] Ha Giang Loop Map – Full Route, Distances, Highlights & Travel Tips

 This section of the journey takes you slightly off the main tourist route, offering a more peaceful and authentic experience.

 Along this 75-kilometer ride, you’ll first conquer the iconic M-shaped Pass, one of the most scenic and photographed roads in the region, with tight curves winding down the mountains.
-Not far from the pass lies Ban An, where you can take a bamboo boat trip on the Ngoc Long River to explore a hidden cave.
-The route then continues through Mau Due, a small town perfect for a rest stop before reaching Du Gia.

 M-Shaped Pass